 By John Gambill Jr.

-My wife Kim and I are blessed with two very talented, healthy sons.
+My wife Kim and I are blessed with two very talented, wonderful sons.
 Our older, Alex, is a BSME from the Ohio Northern University, Class of 2017, and is now a Design Engineer for Fecon Inc, a leading manufacturer of cutting-edge equipment for the vegetation management industry.
 Our younger, Nate, is a current student in the Fisher College of Business Honors Program at The Ohio State University, and a member of one of, if not the, most prestigious college marching bands in the nation, The Ohio State University Marching Band, also known as The Best Damn Band In The Land (TBDBITL).

 During junior high and high school, Alex was a player for Cincinnati United Premier (CUP) on one of the top soccer teams in the country at their age, so after several years traveling the country to support him, we now spend our weekends, at least as many as we can, heading to Nate’s performances.
 One of our favorite things to do is head 90 miles north to Columbus, Ohio to be at Skull Session followed by an Ohio State Buckeyes Football game, where we get to see Nate and his TBDBITL bandmates do what they do better than anyone else.
 A video posted on ESPN’s Facebook page of them doing ‘The Floss,’ from their ‘Dance, Dance, Dance’ halftime show, has over 39 million views alone and that doesn’t count all the other posts, other Internet sites, and television.
 Talk about going viral!
 Go Bucks!